Sunbury man charged with grabbing, shoving child

 SUNBURY — A 28-year-old Sunbury man is locked up on $150,000 cash bail after Sunbury Police say he grabbed a child and threw her onto a couch Wednesday.

 Jeremy Krumbine, of Lenker Avenue, was arrested Wednesday morning after city police officer Terry Ketchem and Cpl.
-Travis Bremigen were dispatched to the Lenker Ave., home for a report of a disturbance, police said.
+Travis Bremigen were dispatched to the Lenker Ave., home for a reported disturbance, police said.

 Krumbine told police he and a woman got involved in an argument and he was accused by the woman of shoving the child, police said.
 Krumbine said he did not abuse the child, police said.